hvgmf/code-like-a-boss/README.md

 ```

 ### Don't else after return
-It's extra code that branch into a pointless new variable scope.
+It's often just extra code that branch into a pointless new variable scope.

 ❌ NO
 ```go